We speak to the Kitten behind Dirty French Girl jewellery, Chloe Mellen.

 I always knew I wanted to design and create.
 For a long time, I thought it would be fashion and garments, but when it came to my foundation year, and I did my fashion rotation, the outcome was a little disastrous.
 I spent so long decorating the collar of a top that I forgot to make the top.
-I had a beautiful collar on what looked like a bin bag.
-I had an orientation talk with my tutors, and jewellery just made so much more sense.
+I had a beautiful collar on what looked like a bin bag… I had an orientation talk with my tutors, and together we decided that jewellery just made so much more sense.

 I choose materials that I enjoy wearing.
 If I like them, my hope is that other people will too!
 Pearls come in so many beautiful colours, and they look so fantastic paired with gold or silver that they are my favourite combination.

 Pearls also hold sexual and romantic connotations whilst exuding mystique, beauty, and glamour.
-Historically, they have been a symbol of female purity, a gift from a father to a daughter as she turns into a woman, and the necklace symbolises that she is now ‘suitable’ and may find a husband.
+Historically, they have been a symbol of purity, a gift from a father to a daughter as she turns into a woman, the necklace symbolising that she is now ‘suitable’ and may find a husband.
 I can’t help myself; I like distorting such antiquated symbols.

-Maybe my pearl necklace could symbolise something else: a woman being ready to take control.
+Maybe my pearl necklace could symbolise something else: a woman ready to take control.